BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

 Now you have an inference pipeline for real-time inferencing, which you can publish as a web service for client applications to use.

 1. Return the the **Compute** page and on the **Inference Compute** tab, refresh the view and verify that your **aks-cluster** compute has been created.
 If not, wait for your inference cluster to be created.
 This may take quite a bit of time.
 2. Switch back to the **Designer** tab and reopen your **Predict Diabetes** inference pipeline.
 If it has not yet finished running, await it's completion.
-Then visualize the output of the **Apply SQL Transformation** module to see the predicted labels and probabilties for the three patient observations in the input data.
+Then visualize the output of the **Execute Python Script** module to see the predicted labels and probabilties for the three patient observations in the input data.
 3. At the top right, click **Deploy**, and set up a new real-time endpoint named **predict-diabetes** on the **aks-cluster** compute target you created.
 4. Wait for the web service to be deployed - this can take several minutes.
 The deployment status is shown at the top left of the Designer interface.